 Practice full disclosure-get it all out at once.
+Say what you are able to.
 If all the bad news comes out at once, then you have a realistic chance for a short-lived crisis.
 (We used to call them one-day stories back in the old days when there were such things as editions and news cycles.)

-If, on the other hand, parts of the story are withheld so they might come out in dribs and drabs later, then you've guaranteed yourself a lingering, multi-day story with reputational damage that just keeps mounting up.
+If, on the other hand, parts of the story are withheld so they might come out in dribs and drabs later, then you've guaranteed yourself a lingering, multiday story with reputational damage that just keeps mounting.

 Remember, the longer the duration of a bad-news story, the greater the ultimate long-term damage.
 When a negative story is repeated over and over, the perceptions it creates become reinforced and remembered, until these perceptions eventually assume the mantle of "truth."
-Research tells us that today's shortattention-span information consumers only need to hear something between six and 10 times before they perceive it as a known fact.
+Research tells us that today's short-attentionspan information consumers only need to hear something between six and 10 times before they perceive it as a known fact.